karakays/lfcs/README.md

 * `tune2fs` to tune ext filesystem parameters.

 fragmentation: As new files get written and some deleted over the time, gaps are created in the disk.
 Sometimes, a new file doesn't quite fit in a gap so it needs to be split into parts and written into multiple areas in the disk.
 Reading a fragmented file is slow.
 Defragmentation tools enable to look for such files and restore them in contiguous blocks for faster reads.

+### Chapter XXI.
+XFS and btrfs filesystems
+Next generation filesystems with roboust capabilities challenge the dominance of `ext4` in Enterprise Linux distributions.

+#### XFS
+* Some of the features include handling of filesystems up to 16EB, of invidual files up to 8EB, Direct Memory Access IO, IO rate guarantee etc.

+* As opposed to `ext4`, most of the maintenance tasks can be done online (while fs mounted): defragmentation, resize, dumping

+#### btrfs
+* Intended to address lack of some features like efficiency via COW technique, snapshots, pooling, checksums in `ext4`.
+It's the default fs in OpenSUSE.

+* Revert to earlier snapshopts of the filesystem.